 Note: this approach will also remove any color adjustment applied by the artwork's creator and therefore alter the final result!

-The final method "flattens" the affects object(s), thereby converting the live nature of any effect (Phantasm, Texturino, Stipplism, InkQuest and native Illustrator) into standard object types.
+The final method "flattens" the affects object(s), thereby converting the live nature of any effect (InkFlow, Phantasm, Texturino, Stipplism, InkQuest and native Illustrator) into standard object types.
 Simply, select the effected object(s) and opt for Object > Expand Appearance.

 Note: this approach would also expand any other live effects which may have also been applied to effected object(s).
 This could reduce the ease by which the object can be further edited; for example, some native Illustrator effects such as Roughen can add many nodes to paths.

-Even though clients of artwork should be viewing and outputting the document correctly if they do not have the Phantasm, Texturino, Stipplism or InkQuest plugins installed, it is recognised that some may be unduly concerned by a warning message stating that something is missing.
+Even though clients of artwork should be viewing and outputting the document correctly if they do not have the InkFlow, Phantasm, Texturino, Stylism, Stipplism or InkQuest plugins installed, it is recognized that some may be unduly concerned by a warning message stating that something is missing.